Busted-pinch/AmbedkarGPT-Intern-Task/README.md

 - Must be plain `.txt`
 - Can be long or short
-- This is the file the agent will summarize
+- This is the file the agent will generate a response for the query

 ---